 Goosby made his debut with the Jacksonville Symphony at age nine.
 At age 13, he performed with the New York Philharmonic on a Young People’s Concert at Lincoln Center’s Avery Fisher Hall and became the youngest recipient ever to win the Sphinx Concerto Competition.
 He is a recipient of Sphinx’s Isaac Stern Award and of a career advancement grant from the Bagby Foundation.
 A graduate of the Juilliard School, he continues his studies there, pursuing an Artist Diploma under Itzhak Perlman and Catherine Cho.
 An active chamber musician, he has spent his summers studying at the Perlman Music Program, Verbier Festival Academy and Mozarteum Summer Academy among others.

 Randall Goosby plays a 1735 Giuseppe Guarneri del Gesu on generous loan from the Stradivari Society.

-♦ *In compliance with the City of Jackson ordinance, masks will be required for the audience.
+*In compliance with the City of Jackson ordinance, masks are required throughout the performance.

 Bravo seat pricing/color codes: